 Most, but not all, class work can be completed using a tablet.
-You will also find it helpful to have access to a word processor such as Google Docs, Microsoft Word or Apple Pages.
-If we have to move to an online format, you will also need a computer that has a webcam and microphone, and that has reliable Internet access (minimum of about 5Mbps [and by the time you've finished this class, you'll know why]).
+You will also find it helpful to have access to a word processor such as Google Docs or Microsoft Word.
+To take the exams and/or if you are participating remotely, you will also need a computer that has a webcam and microphone, and that has reliable Internet access (minimum of about 5Mbps [and by the time you've finished this class, you'll know why]).